Tips for Healthy & Safe Travel

 Packing a small first aid kit is a must for traveling to developing countries.
 I pack mine with the usual items; antiseptic wipes, Band-Aids, triple antibiotic cream, tweezers, and the like.
 If I’m traveling at high altitudes or traveling to a very hot climate, I also bring a trace mineral formula and electrolyte packets.

-I also think it’s a good idea to pack just a couple of pills of a potent painkiller, just incase (heaven forbid) you get seriously injured and need pain relief while you take the long journey down down bumpy, unpaved roads to the nearest hospital.
+I also think it’s a good idea to pack just a couple of pills of a potent painkiller, just incase (heaven forbid) someone gets seriously injured and needs pain relief during the long journey to the hospital down down bumpy, unpaved roads.

 An Open Mind.